-A Motor Vehicle Dealers in North Dakota is required to apply for a license through the North Dakota Department of Transportation, Motor Vehicle Division and obtain a Motor Vehicle Dealer Bond in the amount of $25,000.
+A Motor Vehicle Dealers in North Dakota is required to apply for a license through the North Dakota Department of Transportation, Motor Vehicle Division and obtain a Motor Vehicle Dealer Surety Bond in the amount of $25,000.

-A motor vehicle dealer is defined as a new or franchise dealer, a used dealer (also known as car dealer or auto dealer), a motor-powered recreational vehicle dealer (MPR dealer), a trailer dealer or a mobile home or manufactured home dealer and includes the sales of cars, trucks, recreational vehicles (RV's), house trailers, travel trailers, motorcycles, all terrain vehicles (ATV's) and snowmobiles.
+A motor vehicle dealer is defined as a new or franchise dealer, a used dealer (also known as a car dealer or auto dealer), a motor-powered recreational vehicle dealer (MPR dealer), a trailer dealer or a mobile home or manufactured home dealer and includes the sales of cars, trucks, recreational vehicles (RV's), house trailers, travel trailers, motorcycles, all terrain vehicles (ATV's) and snowmobiles.

 Applicants must complete the Dealer License Application and pay the dealer license fee and dealer license plate fees.